Russia seized luxury watches from Audemars Piguet which is perceived by Swiss authorities as retaliation for economic sanctions.

 Founded in 1875, Audemars Piguet is one of the largest independent Swiss watchmakers with over 1 billion dollars of turnover a year.
 Prices for a single watch can reach hundreds of thousands of dollars.

 A few days before the confiscation of Audemars Piguet’s watches, Switzerland decided to stop its exports of luxury goods to Russia because of the war in Ukraine.

 Switzerland is attached to its neutral stance, which makes it easier for the country to have a strong financial sector and solid economic relations with many countries.
 But the country recently changed a bit its position aligning it with the European Union’s.

-Audemars Piguet has two retail stores in Russia, both located in Moscow, and have both closed because of Russia’s invasion in Ukraine.
+Audemars Piguet has two retail stores in Russia, both located in Moscow, and both closed because of Russia’s invasion of Ukraine.